 We have no sales, marketing or distribution capability.
-We currently intend to seek global partners to help us market certain product candidates within our seasonal allergy portfolio as well as our hepatitis B product candidates.
+We intend to seek global partners to help us market certain product candidates, such as UCB for our AIC and grass allergy product candidates and Berna Biotech for our hepatitis B product candidates.
 Although we have not yet determined our commercialization strategy for our other product candidates, we are inclined to license commercial rights to large pharmaceutical companies with appropriate marketing and distribution capabilities, except in instances where it may prove feasible to build a small direct sales organization targeting a narrow specialty or therapeutic area.